apple/foundationdb/documentation/sphinx/source/api-c.rst

 .. function:: double fdb_database_get_main_thread_busyness(FDBDatabase* database)

-   Returns a value where 0 indicates that the client is idle and a value of 1 (or larger) indicates that the client is saturated.
+   Returns a value where 0 indicates that the client is idle and 1 (or larger) indicates that the client is saturated.
 By default, this value is updated every second.

 Transaction
 ===========